lhoangphuong/dotfiles-1/README.md

 # dotfiles
-dotfile with a lot of manually set up steps :D
+dotfiles with a lot of manually set up steps :D